 The finding was published on September 26, 2019, in the journal Science.

-Co-author Associate Professor Jean-Pierre Macquart, from the Curtin University node of the International Centre for Radio Astronomy Research (ICRAR), said gas on the outskirts of galaxies has traditionally been hard to study.
+Co-author Associate Professor Jean-Pierre Macquart, from the Curtin University node of the International Center for Radio Astronomy Research (ICRAR), said gas on the outskirts of galaxies has traditionally been hard to study.

 “The halo of gas can actually extend out 10 times further than the stars in a galaxy, and can contain a substantial amount of the matter that’s in a galaxy,” he said.